June 3 disaster: Government abandons recommendation to harvest rainwater – BPS

 He said the recommendations among other things called for the complete dredging of the Odaw drain, and a ban on the use of plastics as carrier bags.

-He stressed that the government set up a committee to find possible causes of the disaster and damages, and costs and make recommendations but seven years on, the recommendations have been abandoned.
+He stressed that the government set up a committee to find possible causes of the disaster and damages, cost and make recommendations but seven years on, the recommendations have been abandoned.

 He said when the report was ready, the Ministry of Interior failed to make the details of the report available and took the ingenuity of the Bureau of Public Safety to make the recommendations of the report available to the public.